-We are the eighth largest retail distributor of propane and, upon our acquisition of Petro, will be the largest retail distributor of home heating oil in the United States.
+We are the eighth largest retail distributor of propane and the largest retail distributor of home heating oil in the United States.
 Our propane operations serve customers in the Midwest and Northeast regions, and our home heating oil operations serve customers in the Northeast and Mid-Atlantic regions.